Colter Bay

 Explore Colter Bay

-Located in the northern part of Grand Teton National Park, Colter Bay sits on the shore of Jackson Lake and offers recreation opportunities on or near the water.
-From the lakeshore, visitors will have views across Jackson Lake to Mount Moran and the northern end of the Teton Range.
+Located in the northern part of Grand Teton National Park, Colter Bay sits on the shore of Jackson Lake and provides sweeping views of Mount Moran and the northern peaks of the Teton Range.

-Visitors have many options in how to explore Colter Bay: hike a trail, paddle a boat, hang out by the lakeshore, or stop by the visitor center.
-Park at Colter Bay to access all aspects of the area.
+Hike a trail, paddle a boat, hang out by the lakeshore, or stop by the visitor center.
+Parking at Colter Bay provides access to trails, the lakeshore, and visitor services, making it a convenient starting point for all adventures.

 Boats in a marina with mountains in the background.